 ‘To All the Boys I’ve Loved Before’ by Jenny Han

 Me and my sister have recently watched all three films in this trilogy over on Netflix, and I recommend this story for a storyline that makes you feel all warm and cosy inside.
 I’ve not read the book yet, but this story follows Lara-Jean and Peter Kavinsky, two unlikely teens who start a cute romance.

-This is the perfect, light-hearted book if you want to escape this March, and I love that nothing particularly bad or dark happens in this tale of first love.
+This is the perfect, light-hearted book if you want to escape, and I love that nothing particularly bad or dark happens in this tale of first love.

 What book do you read when you need to escape?
 Do you prefer gripping reads, or light-hearted fiction?
 What books do you have on your list at the moment?

 Let me know all your thoughts in the comments below 🙂

 Happy reading x